 - If you miss a dose of nitroglycerin tablets and you are still having chest pain, contact your doctor right away.
 Ask your health care provider any questions you may have about the proper use of nitroglycerin tablets.

 Ask your health care provider any questions you may have about how to use nitroglycerin tablets.

 Important safety information:

-- LAB TESTS, including blood electrolytes and blood pressure, may be performed to monitor your progress or to check for side effects.
+- Lab tests, including heart function, blood pressure, and blood electrolyte levels, may be performed while you take nitroglycerin tablets.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Nitroglycerin tablets is not recommended for use in CHILDREN.
-Safety and effectiveness have not been confirmed.
+- Nitroglycerin tablets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using nitroglycerin tablets during pregnancy.
-It is unknown if nitroglycerin tablets is excreted in breast milk.
-If you are or will be breast-feeding while you are using nitroglycerin tablets, check with your doctor or pharmacist to discuss the risks to your baby.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of taking nitroglycerin tablets while you are pregnant.
+It is not known if nitroglycerin tablets is found in breast milk.
+If you are or will be breast-feeding while you are taking nitroglycerin tablets, check with your doctor.
+Discuss any possible risks to your baby.

 Possible side effects of nitroglycerin tablets: